 Daily scripture memory is the area I am probably not the most consistently disciplined.
 It does not always happen daily.
 I utilize the Scripture Typer App for my scripture memory, and it is a great resource and so worth the small investment.
 Right now I’m memorizing through the book of 1 Peter and continue to keep up with all the other verses I have in my memory bank (according to Scripture Typer that would be about 300).
 Knowing my personality, I would’ve never done that on my own, so the app is an excellent tool for me.
 I still like to keep verses on notecards to post throughout my home and keep in my purse to review when I’m out and about.

 At least weekly I try to sit with my Inductive Study Bible and work through a book of the Bible.
 Currently, I’m studying 1 Peter.
 This usually happens for me on Saturday mornings when I can take a bit more time.

 My Afternoon Reading Time:

-It doesn't happen daily, but if I get time in the afternoon, I keep my She Reads Truth Bible handy to continue reading a book of the Bible.
+It doesn’t happen daily, but if I get time in the afternoon, I keep my Gospel Transformation Bible handy to continue reading a book of the Bible.
 My marker is in Luke & Psalms right now so when I get a few minutes in the afternoon to sit and have a cup of coffee or tea I love to sit with the Word.
-I like to take this time to pray through the current Psalm I'm reading.
+I like to take this time to pray through the current Psalm I’m reading.